Bissapinho/Receipt-Analyzer-RecipeSuggestions/README.md

-# Version 0: Virtual Fridge Web-Application
+# Version 0: Virtual Fridge Pyton Application via Terminal

 ## Description
 A simple Python app that uses API OCR (Tabscanner) to scan supermarket grocery receipts and stores items in a virtual fridge.